Skip to Main Content

 Library support for Physics

-A search strategy is a set of search terms combined in such a way to maximise the number of relevant records retrieved in a database search.
+A search strategy is a set of search terms combined in such a way to maximise the number of relevant records retrieved in Library Search or a bibliographic database:

-Designing a search strategy is the first step in conducting an effective review of the literature in your area of interest.
+Designing a search strategy is the first step in effectively reviewing the literature in your area of interest.
 If you don't use the correct terms or don't combine them correctly, you will either not get enough relevant results, or you will be overwhelmed with a large number of irrelevant records.

 Step 1 - Clarify your search topic